 However, the most notable stained glass windows They are those located in the upper part of the apse.

-These stained glass windows of the Almudena Cathedral They are part of the artistic group commissioned at the time by painter Kiko Argüello, founder of the religious institution Neocatechumenals.
+These stained glass windows of the Almudena Cathedral They are part of the previously mentioned artistic group commissioned at the time to painter Kiko Argüello, founder of the religious institution Neocatechumenals.

 The artistic commission also included seven mural frescoes.